kcholoren/Python/overleaf/README.md

     - Go to **Settings** > **Developer settings** > **Personal access tokens** > **Fine-grained tokens**.
     - Click **Generate new token**.
     - Select the required scopes (e.g., `repo` for repository access).
-    - Repository access > Only select repositories, and select created repository.
+    - Repository access > Only select repositories, and select the created repository.
     - Permissions > Repository permissions, *Read access to metadata*, *Read and Write access to actions, code, commit statuses, pull requests, and workflows*.
     - Copy the generated token and store it in `config.py`.